Sanitary Sewer Master Plan Update

 Clean Water Services District, Oregon

-West Yost prepared a Sanitary Sewer Master Plan for the Clean Water Services District (District).
-The project included evaluating the system, expanding and updating the collection system hydraulic model, and ranking problem areas according to severity of surcharging under three development conditions to differentiate between near-term and long-term projects.
+West Yost prepared a Sanitary Sewer Master Plan for the District.
+The project included evaluating the system, expanding and updating the collection system hydraulic model, and ranking problem areas according to severity of surcharging under three development conditions in order to differentiate between near-term and long-term projects.

 Such growth will result in a need for new sewers and pump stations, wastewater treatment plant expansions, and upsized replacement sewers.
 West Yost evaluated the system by expanding and updating the collection system hydraulic model.
-During this work, the model was enhanced to include 10-inch and larger sewers, and 23 previously unmodeled pump stations.
+During the course of this work, the model was enhanced to include all new 10-inch and larger sewers, and by adding 23 previously unmodeled pump stations.

-The updated master plan ranks problem areas according to severity of surcharging under three development conditions to differentiate between near-term and long-term projects.
+The updated master plan ranks problem areas according to severity of surcharging under three development conditions in order to differentiate between near-term and long-term projects.
 Individual projects are described in an accessible, convenient data sheet format that summarizes all relevant information such as flows at various growth milestones, a map of the pipeline alignments and pump station locations, and identification of any unique project features that will affect costs.
-The master plan document is a valuable tool useful to District staff during their day-to-day work.
+The master plan document proves to be a valuable tool useful to District staff during the course of their day-to-day work.

 2009 Engineering Excellence Honor Award